sbernheim4/Name-Changer/README.md

 How to Use this program
 THIS PROGRAM ONLY WORKS FOR MAC OR *nix BASED COMPUTERS

-1. Open this in PyCharm
-2. If you are using a mac, remove the .DS_Store file
+1. If you are using a mac, remove the .DS_Store file
-3. Modify the paths in this program to suit your specific file paths
+2. Modify the paths in this program to suit your specific file paths
-4. Type your desired name in the python file in the newName variable
+3. Type your desired name in the python file in the newName variable
-5. Make sure all the path names are correct
+4. Make sure all the path names are correct
-6. Read the third to last comment before running
+5. Read the third to last comment before running

 Limitations